RockefellerArchiveCenter/scripts/archivesspace/README.md

 *   On Windows this will be something like `python asExport-ead.py`
 *   On Mac or Linux systems you can simply type `./asExport-ead.py`

-##asExport-ead.py
+## asCSV-accessions.py

+Exports accessions data in a comma-separated file format.
+(Python)

+## asExport-associatedMets.py

+Exports METS files from digital object records associated with a given resource.
+(Python)

+## asExport-ead.py

 Creates EAD files from resource records.
 Export can be scoped to specific records by using an optional argument to match against the resource ID.
 (Python)

-##asExport-mets.py
+## asExport-mets.py

-Exports METS files from digital object records.
+Exports METS files from all digital object records.
 (Python)

-##asPublish.py
+## asNotes.py

+Matches accessrestrict notes to user-input text, checks every archival object in your ArchivesSpace database, deletes any accessrestrict notes with content exactly matching the user input content, and then posts the archival object back without the note.

+## asPublish.py

 Compares resource record IDs against a list, then publishes those which are present and unpublishes those which are not.
 (Python)

-##asCSV-accessions.py
-Exports accessions data in a comma-separated file format.
-(Python)

-##asNotes.py
-Matches accessrestrict notes to user-input text, checks every archival object in your ArchivesSpace database, deletes any accessrestrict notes with content exactly matching the user input content, and then posts the archival object back without the note.
+## asReplaceContainers.py

+Loops over archival objects that are children of a given resource record and replaces container URIs for duplicate top containers.
+Relies on a comma-separated values (CSV) file named `containers.csv` with pairs of top container URIs, the second of which is a URI to replace, and the first of which is the URI with which the second should be replaced:

+    /repositories/2/top_containers/15456,/repositories/2/top_containers/15457
+    /repositories/2/top_containers/15461,/repositories/2/top_containers/15463
+    /repositories/2/top_containers/15462,/repositories/2/top_containers/15451
+    /repositories/2/top_containers/15454,/repositories/2/top_containers/15464
+    /repositories/2/top_containers/15469,/repositories/2/top_containers/15477
+    /repositories/2/top_containers/15478,/repositories/2/top_containers/15479